alemanym/wng-system-translation-fr/README.md

 ## Presentation

- This module implements the French translation of the system created by Man Moon to power the game "Warhammer 40k: Wrath & Glory" on Foundry VTT.
+ This module implements a French translation of the Foundry VTT system created by Man Moon to power the game "Warhammer 40k: Wrath & Glory".

+ This translation only concerns the system itself and not the content of the compendiums.
+ The impact will therefore be visible mainly on the generic terms used in the game, which can be seen on the actor sheets (Agents, Threats and Vehicles) and on the results of dice rolls in the chat.